-- One exercise may satisfy the requirements for more than one group (e.g. ground jump around the handle would be counted in group #10 and #8, e.g. one-legged stand with other leg raised to horizontal or higher would be counted in group #2 and group #4) - 2.
+- 1. One exercise may satisfy the requirements for more than one group (e.g. ground jump around the handle would be counted in group #10 and #8, e.g. one-legged stand with other leg raised to horizontal or higher would be counted in group #2 and group #4) - 2.
 A static exercise must be held for 3 canter strides to be counted in a group. - 3.
 The mount on will be counted for the exercise shown at the end position (Please refer to the Code of Points 3.1 to 3.7), which can include a dynamic element as well.
-A mount on may count into more than one structure group, if applicable. (e.g. mount on with a roll into a kneeling position is counted into group #8 and group #1) - 4.
+A mount on may count into more than one structure group, if applicable. (e.g. mount on with a roll can be counted into group #8 and group #9 depending on DoD) - 4.
 A dismount will be counted for the dynamic structure group it belongs to (Please refer to Code of Points 4.1 4.4).
 It is possible that a dismount may count into more than one structure group, if applicable. - 5.
-Mounts and Dismounts if shown with a DOD of at least D will count into group #9 as well. - 6.
-Where the requirement is to show more than one exercise, the Vaulter must select two different exercises from the group. - 7.
+Mounts and/or Dismounts if shown with a DOD of at least D will count into group #9 as well. - 6.
 Overuse of one exercise or of one group compared to other exercises or groups (e.g., showing multiple cartwheels) may result in a deduction from the C1 score.

-Overuse of a group (if exercises are picked predominantly more from one group compared to the other groups selected) 0.5 to 1 point Deviation from the expected ratio between static and dynamic exercises shown exceeds (approximately) a 40:60 / 60:40 ratio.
-0.5 to 1 point Missing Group (no exercise for a defined group is shown) 1.0 per group not shown Missing minimum number of exercises shown per group 0.5 per exercise missing
+Deductions: Overuse of a group (if exercises are picked predominantly more from one group compared to the other groups selected) 0.5 to 1 point Overuse of static or dynamic exercises.
+0.5 to 1 point

+For 1, 2 and 3 - Missing Group (no exercise for a defined group is shown) 1.0 per group not shown

-5.4.3.C2 - Variety of Positions - Individuals
+5.4.4.C2 - Variety of Positions - Individuals